-Purity Japanese Pieris flowers Photo courtesy of NetPS Plant Finder
+White Pearl Japanese Pieris flowers Photo courtesy of NetPS Plant Finder

+Landscape Attributes

+White Pearl Japanese Pieris is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
+Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Purity Japanese Pieris is recommended for the following landscape applications;
+White Pearl Japanese Pieris is recommended for the following landscape applications;

 - Accent

 - Mass Planting

-- Hedges/Screening

 - General Garden Use

-Planting & Growing
+- Container Planting

-Purity Japanese Pieris will grow to be about 3 feet tall at maturity, with a spread of 3 feet.
+Planting & Growing White Pearl Japanese Pieris will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
 It tends to be a little leggy, with a typical clearance of 1 foot from the ground.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.
 This shrub does best in full sun to partial shade.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
 It may require supplemental watering during periods of drought or extended heat.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.
+White Pearl Japanese Pieris makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
+With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
+Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
+Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.